 Much of North America experiences periods of severely cold weather and is susceptible to snow and ice storms—extreme conditions that can inflict considerable damage on homes and create liability risks.
-Standard homeowners policies will cover most disasters that result from a freeze—but when the weather outside is frightful, it's better to minimize the potential risks.
-Here's how.
+Standard homeowners policies will cover most disasters that result from a freeze—but coverage often depends on whether the home’s heating was properly maintained.
+Here’s how to minimize potential risks.

 Lightning can cause damage to your home and belongings—and can cause bodily harm.
 It's prudent to take steps to prevent the dangerous effects of lightning and to keep yourself and your family safe.
 Here are some things you can do.